Fisher Science 33-289

 PARTICIPATION: ENGL 339 is designed to encourage YOUR interaction with and enjoyment of Shakespeare's plays.
 The primary emphasis is on the text, not historical background or scholarly debate (although some familiarity with the historical context is essential to an understanding of the plays -- and will be covered on exams).
 If you are looking for a passive, sit-back-and-listen lecture, please choose another course.
 YOUR active participation is essential to the success of ENGL 339!
 For these reasons . . .

-REGULAR ATTENDANCE IS REQUIRED.
-Each absence will affect the participation portion of your final grade, reducing it from a base of 4.0.
+REGULAR ATTENDANCE AND PARTICIPATION IN YOUR POLYLEARN DISCUSSION GROUP ARE REQUIRED.
+Each absence or missing Discussion Group posting will affect the PARTICIPATION component of your final grade, reducing it from a base of 4.0.
 If you have a valid reason for missing class (illness, family crisis, other unavoidable conflict), TELL ME IN WRITING.
 A written explanation, signed (by you), is required for an absence to count as excused; be sure to include your full name, the class number, the date(s) missed and the reason(s) for the absence(s).
 (A telephone or e-mail message is appreciated as a courtesy, but it is NOT sufficient for an absence to count as excused).
 Any absence for which you do not provide a signed, written explanation will be recorded as unexcused.
 Please note: work conflicts and job interviews are NOT valid reasons for missing class; you are responsible for keeping work commitments from conflicting with academic ones.
 Exception: if you are a graduating senior and must travel out of town for a final interview, ONE such absence will count as excused.
 Please do not schedule local interviews or other appointments during class hours.

 COME TO CLASS ON TIME AND PREPARED!!
 Readings are to be completed before class on the date assigned.
 Reading Quizzes PRECEDE discussion of the play on the first day for which the full text is assigned (see Calendar).
-You are expected as a matter of course to read the Introduction preceding each play, the "Textual Note" and "Note on the Source(s)" following it, and all relevant onlineor e-reserve readings (.PDF files located in the Library Resources section of PolyLearn).
-Ideally, background material should be read BEFORE reading the play, but if you are short on time, read PLAY first (by quiz day) and complete background readings ASAP thereafter (before the last class meeting on that play).
+You are expected as a matter of course to read the Introduction preceding each play, the "Textual Note" and "Note on the Source(s)" following it, and all relevant online or e-reserve readings (.PDF files accessible through PolyLearn).
+Ideally, background material should be read BEFORE reading the play, but if you are short on time, read PLAY first (by quiz day, using the relevant Study Guide and Plot Summary as reading aids) and complete the background readings ASAP thereafter (before the last class meeting on that play).

 ONLINE STUDY GUIDES and PLOT SUMMARIES will be provided to facilitate reading the plays.USE THEM!
 Familiarize yourself with study questions before you begin to read, and refer to guides as you go, noting relevant passages.
 After completing the play, I recommend that you reread the questions and write up a summary of your ideas.
 (This summary is FOR YOU.
 It will not be collected or graded, but you may be asked to share responses in class.)
 Don't neglect the introductions and (especially) the notes; they will provide guidance on points that might otherwise be hard to understand.

 Remember: THERE IS NO SUBSTITUTE FOR READING THE PLAYS!!
 You will NOT pass this course by watching videos, reading Cliff or Spark Notes, or merely by knowing "what happens."
-Plot outlines will be made available for each play, so you are ASSUMED to know "what happens" even before you begin to read the text.
+Plot synopses are assigned reading tools for each play, so you are ASSUMED to know "what happens" even before you begin to read the text.
 Plot alone will NOT be sufficient to pass reading quizzes.
 Finally: allow yourself enough time to read thoughtfully-- it will greatly enhance your comprehension (and enjoyment!) of Shakespeare's plays.